All Episodes

 Police chief here, we've never convicted a guilty man.

-Not once!
+Not once.

-Zero times!
+Zero times.

 dan friesen

-We've framed thousands of people and it's fucking hilarious.
+We've framed thousands of people.

 jordan holmes

-And we laugh about it at the Christmas party.
+Everyone, and we laugh about it at the Christmas party.

 That's what it's all for.